 The revived proposal for the Identity-Matching Services Bill will allow the Department of Home Affairs to begin developing a national scheme of identity and data matching, including the expanded use of facial recognition technology.
 The contentious scheme would see the department operate a hub and spoke model of identity data

 Facial recognition, a Consumer Data Right and a delay in the review of the controversial encryption laws are among the federal government’s legislation plans for the remainder of 2019.
 The full agenda was revealed yesterday at the commencement of Australia’s 46th Parliament.
-Sign up for Which-50’s Irregular Insights newsletter By
+By the end of the year the government

 The challenge confronting companies in the facial recognition market is the ability to operate at speed and scale in real world environments.
 “Life isn’t like an e-gate.
 We don’t live in an e-gate,” said Chris de Silva, head of NEC global face recognition solutions.
 Speaking at the company’s NEC Advanced